lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 Let us march crisply towards our glorious future, “[all watched over by machines of loving grace](https://web.archive.org/web/20211125232026/http://www.brautigan.net/graphics/machines/machines-loudspeaker.gif)”.
 Of course, it won’t be “our” future, exactly.
 We will be just another inefficiency, soon to be optimized away, or retained only [at the pleasure of the machine](https://en.wikipedia.org/wiki/I_Have_No_Mouth%2C_and_I_Must_Scream).

 Perhaps the saddest part of all this is that, as far as Musk’s plans go, it’s all a side issue.
 It’s not that he wants to create a fascist authoritarian state on earth, particularly.
 What he wants is to colonize Mars.
 And to that end, as he has said many times, he must get rid of [EPA restrictions](https://www.npr.org/2024/10/10/nx-s1-5145776/spacex-texas-wetlands) on his Starship program.
-[That’s why he is doing what he is doing](https://www.eenews.net/articles/trump-musk-head-to-site-of-spacex-permit-problems/): don’t be distracted.
+[That’s why he is doing what he is doing](https://www.eenews.net/articles/trump-musk-head-to-site-of-spacex-permit-problems/): don’t be fooled.

 I realize it’s uncool to like normal things, but it is a fact that for centuries people fought and died so that we could enjoy democracy.
 They bled oceans as humanity blundered on in our violent, messy way, towards a concept of a state that actually works.
 I’m no great fan of the nation-state idea as such, but since that is what we have, we should recognize that it is quite possible to run a nation in a reasonably okay way.
 We were doing it long before AI.